ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `demote`

-    If the resource supports two modes of operation (_roles_), this action must put the resource in the default role (the role that a start action leaves the resource in).
+    If the resource agent supports roles, this action must put an active resource in the unpromoted role.

 - `notify`